 - Tighten your core then rotate it to the right as far as you can.
 Give a short break, then reverse your movements and turn the path to the left as far as you can.

 - Within 45 seconds, do as much as you can and then rest for 15 seconds.

-Mountain climbers are one of the ab exercises with medicine ball to get rid of belly fat, however, the effect will be more pronounced if you add medicine balls to it.
+Mountain climbers are one of the ab exercises with a medicine ball to get rid of belly fat.
+However, the effect will be maximized if you add medicine balls to it.

 - Position your body in the push-up position, while your hands will be above the medicine ball.

 - Form a straight line on your body from shoulder to ankle, then lift your right leg up until your knee is almost about your chest.

 - Return to the starting position, and do another leg repetition in the same motion.